JetBrains/intellij-sdk-docs/HOWTO.md

 -->
 ```

+#TODOs and issues under development
 Any issues in a document needed to be re-worked, extended, and\/or newly written should be marked with.

 ```
 <!--TODO Provide detailed description here-->
 ```

+#Tracking old already processed content
+If you've migrated a document from confluence, this document should be marked with <migrated> tag.

-Please make it **case sensitive**.
+Please make all the tags **case sensitive**.
-These tags are required for future testing.
+These tags are required for future coverage and consistency testing.
 Thanks.